CIMNE is the website for the CENTRE INTERNACIONAL DE MÈTODES NUMÈRICS A L’ENGINYERIA (hereinafter, CIMNE) with Tax ID (CIF) number Q5850006G.

-We have endeavoured to create a secure and reliable space and for this reason, we want to share our principles regarding your privacy:
+We have endeavored to create a secure and reliable space and for this reason, we want to share our principles regarding your privacy:

 - We never request any personal information unless it is absolutely necessary to provide the services that you require.

-- We never share personal information about our users with anybody, except to comply with the law or in case we have your express authorisation.
+- We never share personal information about our users with anybody, except to comply with the law or in case we have your express authorization.

 CIMNE has adapted this website to the requirements of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the data protection, as well as with Law 34/2002 of 11 July, regulating Information Society Services and Electronic Commerce (LSSICE or LSSI) and Law 3/2018 of 5 December, on Protection of Personal Data and Guarantee of Digital Rights.

 - Identity of the Data Controller: CENTRE INTERNACIONAL DE MÈTODES NUMÈRICS A L’ENGINYERIA.